kittennbfive/5A-75B-tools/README.md

 `I_want_inputs/` contains a hardware-modification for getting 5V-tolerant inputs.

 `buffer_overview/` contains some informations about how the IO and buffers are wired (useful for hardware-hacking).

-Valid ONLY for V7.0!
+`SDRAM/` will - hopefully one day - contain Verilogcode for the SDRAM (x2) on the board.
+For now there is only a constraints-file for Yosys/nextpnr...

 General informations about the board can be found here: https://github.com/q3k/chubby75